Google Translate Disclaimer

 https://www.simcoemuskokahealth.org/Topics/SafeWater/BeachPostings

-of Licensed Laboratories to test the water quality of a private waterfront or beach.
+Laboratories to test the water quality of a private waterfront or beach.
 Conditions that Affect Water Quality Rain: Heavy rain can wash contaminants into the water.
-Avoid swimming 24-48 hours, levels in the beach water are below the recreational water quality guideline of 200 E. coli per 100mL.
+Avoid swimming 24-48 hours, in the beach water are below the recreational water quality guideline of 200 E. coli per 100mL.
 The test results are usually received 24 hours after samples are collected.
-Beach water quality can, levels in the beach water are above he recreational water quality guideline of 200 E. coli per 100mL
+Beach water quality can change hourly due to environmental conditions.
+Be aware of conditions that impact beach water quality

 Topics Safe Water